RemiNelson/Wifferalls/README.md

 # Wifferalls - Viewing and editing WIFS for all!

 A browser-based viewer and editor for **Weaving Information Files** (WIF 1.0 / 1.1).
-Open a `.wif` file, inspect the draft, edit thread colours and structure, and export a finished file — no installation or server required.
+Open a `.wif` file or start a new draft from scratch, inspect the draft, edit thread colours and structure, and export a finished file — no installation or server required.

 ---